 Psoriasis in the Ear Canal

-I have psoriasis where the sun doesn't shine.
-Not there!
-Although genital psoriasis is another topic well worthy of discussion, I am talking about psoriasis in the ear canal.
+Psoriasis doesn't discriminate.
+In any area of the body where there is skin, psoriasis can appear.
+Currently, I have psoriasis, where the sun doesn't shine.
+I'm not talking about genital psoriasis!
+Today, I am currently facing another topic worthy of discussion.
+I am talking about psoriasis in the ear canal.

-I have managed my ear psoriasis with the same strategies for the last 25 years, and it wasn't until I went partially deaf did I learn my strategies for managing ear psoriasis were all wrong.
+I have managed my ear psoriasis with the same strategies for the last 25 years, and it wasn't until my hearing worsened did I learn my strategies for managing ear psoriasis were all wrong.

 Quality of hearing is a question I don't think dermatologists really ask.
-In the last thirty years, not one of my dermatologists has ever asked me about hearing loss, and it is another one of those questions that should be asked more frequently.
+In the last thirty years, not one of my dermatologists or doctors has ever asked me about hearing loss, which is another one of those questions that should be asked more frequently.

 Getting right into my ear with a cotton swab gave me a feeling of relief that is similar to the way a dog loses control of one of its legs when you scratch it in just the right place.
 The problem is that this isn't a recommended practice, and for a good reason.

-I knew I was in trouble with my doctor when he scolded me with "your ear canal is squeaky clean.
+I knew I was in trouble with my doctor when he scolded me.
+He stated: "Your ear canal is squeaky clean.
 What have you been doing in there?"
 So much for cleanliness being next to godliness.
 I suppose this is another case of the body being able to clean its own ear canal - and really - if we can, we should trust our body to do the work.

-No. I tried.
+Here's the thing.
+I tried.
 I tried really hard.
-After about six weeks I gave in.
+After about six weeks, I gave in.
 I couldn't do it.
-So what can we do?
-The best thing to do is to initiate a conversation with your dermatologist.
+I needed relief that only a cotton swab could bring.

-- U.V.: This isn't going to get into your ear canal, but if you struggle with psoriasis in the external parts of the ear and behind the ear that make it more intolerable, there are small handheld devices which may be suitable.
+- U.V.
+Therapy: This isn't going to get into your ear canal, but it will helpp with psoriasis in the external parts of the ear.
+There are small handheld devices that may be suitable.